matishsiao/formosa/README.md

 #Warning

 ##This version not final version.
-All futures still in developing.
+All features still in developing.

 # Version

 version: 0.0.1

-# Futures
+# Features
 	support functions:
 		auth
 		set